ms/buildtogether.tech/src/important/index.md

 prioritize and focus.
 Prioritizing is important because most of us are very good at spending hours on things that don't need to be done and then finding themselves with too little time for the things that actually count.
-A little bit of organizing can help a lot---as [% b Mark2008 %] reported, "…people compensate for interruptions by working faster, but this comes at a price: experiencing more stress, higher frustration, time pressure and effort."
+A little bit of organizing can help a lot—as [% b Mark2008 %] reported, "…people compensate for interruptions by working faster, but this comes at a price: experiencing more stress, higher frustration, time pressure and effort."